All Episodes

 Well, the stories today are just the opposite.

-Stories today are that Obama's making rookie mistakes, and one, he did make a rookie mistake, and then they're not really holding him to this, but he went out there and started really ripping to shit.
+And one, he did make a rookie mistake, and they're not really holding him to this, but he went out there and started really ripping this.

-It was some some campaign appearance somewhere, went out and started ripping to shreds a Senate bill he'd voted for.
+He went out and started ripping to shreds a Senate bill he'd voted for.

-Either forgot he voted for it, or he didn't think anybody would look that he had voted for it, or whatever.
+Either forgot he voted for it or he didn't think anybody would look that he had voted for it or whatever.

 Is Obama all style and little substance?